hpcleuven/VscDocumentation/source/data/iCommands.rst

 Installing iCommands locally
 ----------------------------
-iCommands is installed on the VSC Tier-1 and Tier-2.
+iCommands is installed on the VSC Tier-1 and some of the Tier-2 clusters.
 As it is a client to any iRODS system, it can also be used from any local computer after installing it there.

 On a linux OS you can use a package manager to install iCommands in the terminal.
 Instructions for configuring via the appropriate package manager can be found at the link https://packages.irods.org/.
 Depending on your linux distribution and version, the installation procedure may vary.
 However, the main ones are given below.